AutomateThePlanet/Bellatrix-Documentation/docs/android-automation/common-controls.md

 var password = App.ElementCreateService.CreateByDescription<Password>("passwordBox");
 password.SetPassword("topsecret");
 ```
-Instead of using the non-meaningful method **SendKeys**, Bellatrix gives you more readable tests through proper methods and properties names.
+Instead of using the non-meaningful method **SendKeys**, BELLATRIX gives you more readable tests through proper methods and properties names.
 In this case, we set the text in the password field using the **SetPassword** method and **SetText** for regular text fields.

 Full List of All Supported Android Controls
 ---------------------------------------